Yoga Flow with Caryn Patterson | Monday 9:30 – 10:45 am

 Tai Chi is an internal Chinese martial art practiced for both its defense training and its health benefits.
 The term taiji refers to a philosophy of the forces of yin and yang, related to the moves.
 Though originally conceived as a martial art, it is also typically practiced for a variety of other personal reasons

-Alternating 4 week blocks of Qi Gong and Tai Chi classes; starting with 4 weeks of Qi Gong February 28th, followed by 4 weeks of Tai Chi beginning March 28.
+Alternating 4 week blocks of Qi Gong and Tai Chi classes; starting with 4 weeks of Qi Gong in March, followed by 12 weeks of Tai Chi April, May and June.

 Restorative yoga is very soothing for the nervous system, emotionally and physically.
 Dianne will focus on the students’ needs and specific areas of pain or discomfort and include postures that will help heal and restore.
 Restorative yoga is a wonderful way to naturally relax from our fast-paced culture.